By MaryAlice Bitts-Jackson

 Like many Americans with Italian roots, Ashton Fiucci ’15 was enchanted by Lo Stivale long before setting foot on its shores.
 As a child, she loved singing Italian songs with extended family members, and as a double major in Italian studies and Spanish at Dickinson, she dug in to her foreign-language classes with the gusto once reserved for her grandmother’s fragrant, home-cooked meals.

-Fiucci recently put that passion and skill to the test, first as a Dickinson study-abroad student in Bologna and then through a summer internship with g/s/i (Gender/Sexuality/Italy), a new peer-reviewed journal investigating gender identities in Italian politics, culture and society.
+Fiucci recently put that passion and skill to the test, first as a Dickinson study-abroad student in Bologna and then through an internship with g/s/i (Gender/Sexuality/Italy), a new peer-reviewed journal investigating gender identities in Italian politics, culture and society.
 She was the only undergraduate to serve on the international editorial staff.

-“It’s an incredible opportunity, and she did a tremendous job,” said the journal’s editor and co-founder, Assistant Professor of Italian Nicoletta Marini-Maio, who notes that although Fiucci began her study of Italian language just three years ago, she had no trouble keeping pace.
+“It’s an incredible opportunity, and she did a tremendous job,” said the journal’s editor and co-founder, Associate Professor of Italian Nicoletta Marini-Maio, who notes that although Fiucci began her study of Italian language just three years ago, she had no trouble keeping pace.
 “She’s detail-oriented, analytical and very talented in writing and languages.”

 Fiucci admits that it was intimidating at first to communicate with noted scholars in a non-native tongue, but she enjoyed working as part of an international staff and reading new research.
 She also got a close-up view of the academic publication process, picked up digital publishing skills and learned subject-specific vocabulary words.